Our teams in South Asia are using business, education, and art to plant churches.

 All long-term members joining any of our teams must complete long-term training in the US, the UK, or Venezuela prior to going to the field.
 Once on the field, new team members spend the first two years of their time on the field focused on language learning.
 During this time, new team members will also be involved with other ministries established by the long-term team.
 Whichever country new members join, they will focus from the beginning on befriending other Christians and getting to know non-Christians through the teams’ ministries.
 It’s very important for new team members to be flexible and to come as learners.

-If you’re interested in learning more about any of these opportunities, please contact firstname.lastname@example.org.
+Below are some open positions we have in South Asia.
+If you’re interested in learning more about any of these opportunities, please contact email@example.com.